 Tax Strategy is a matter reserved for the Board of Ferguson plc.
 It delegates authority for amounts up to $25 million per annum or audit settlements where the settlement is up to $25 million to the Treasury Committee.
 The Treasury Committee, which comprises senior management with relevant expertise, considers tax risks that may arise as a result of our business operations, on a quarterly basis.
 The consideration of such tax risks includes actions to mitigate the risks or to prevent their occurrence or reoccurrence.

-This Strategy was approved by the Board of Ferguson plc on 23 May 2018 and has effect from 31 July 2018.
-It is reviewed and approved annually.
+This Strategy was last approved by the Board of Ferguson plc on 23rd May 2019 to come into effect from 31 July 2019.
+It is reviewed and updated annually.

 For further guidance on any aspect of this Strategy, please contact a member of the Group Tax team.